Today’s Post by Joe Farace

 As can be seen in the portrait above, the subject is a young model who has great skin and can easily handle the DG Macro-Elmarit 45mm f/2.8 macro lens’ unflinching optics.

 How I made this shot: The image of Amanda was shot in my in-home studio using a Panasonic Lumix GH4 with Leica DG Macro-Elmarit 45mm f/2.8 ASPH.
 MEGA OIS lens with an exposure of 1/125 sec at f/800 and ISO 200.
 Lighting is from a Godox QT600IIM monolight with a Westcott Apollo Strip softbox attached and placed at camera left.
 Side light came from another Godox monolight located at camera right with the standard metal reflector in place Background is a Savage Infinity black vinyl backdrop.

 While I usually prefer lenses in the 85-90mm (equivalent) range for portraits, you can use longer focal lengths, such as Olympus’ M.Zuiko Digital ED 60mm f/2.8 Macro that has a 120mm equivalent focal length for outdoor portraits, headshots or close-ups of your subject and they’re useful when you want to separate your model from the background using shallow depth-of-field.

 Tip: And it’s not just the Panasonic macro lens, any macro lens of appropriate focal lengths make a great portrait lens too.

-If you’re interested in learning how I shoot portraits and use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere which is available new from Amazon.com for $21.02 or used for the affordable price of $13.75, as I write this.
-If you’re interested in learning how to shoot better portraits and would like some hands-on training, check out my one-on-one workshops.
+If you’re interested in learning how I shoot portraits and use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere which is available new from Amazon.com for $5.59 or used starting at the incredibly affordable price of $2.23, as I write this.
+The Kindle version is $5.31 for those preferring a digital format.